-- A shared use path is only required when the path is identified in a Council-adopted Streets Map or adopted Area Plan.
-When the Streets Map indicates that a shared use path is to be provided on a Limited Access frontage, the location of the shared use path will be determined by CDOT, and NCDOT if applicable. - When abutting a public or private street, dimensions are measured from the future curb line.
+- \ A shared use path is only required when the path is identified in a Council-adopted Streets Map or adopted Area Plan. - \\ When abutting a public or private street, dimensions are measured from the future back of curb.

-D. Greenway Trail
+D. Greenway Trail \

-The requirement for a greenway trail will be identified in an adopted Mecklenburg County Greenway Master Plan.
+The requirement for a greenway trail will be identified in an adopted Mecklenburg County Greenway and Trails Master Plan.
 If the adopted plan does not adequately determine the trail requirement, the requirement will be determined by the Director of Mecklenburg County Park and Recreation, in consultation with the Planning Director and CDOT Director.

 Greenway dimensions are to be determined by the Director of Mecklenburg County Park and Recreation and/or the CDOT Director.
-However, the greenway trail shall be located no closer than 4' from any building.
+However, the greenway trail shall be located a minimum of 4' from any building.